Lilypad-Tech/lilypad/.github/ISSUE_TEMPLATE/developer_issue.md

 ## Which system(s) or functionality does this affect
 *This can be one or many.
-Please also include this in the title* solver, job-creation, executor, mediation, protocol-smart-contracts, module-development, apis, cron-server, databases-metrics, observability, rp-tooling, incentives, infrastructure-devops
+Please also include this in the title* solver, job-creation, executor, mediation, protocol-smart-contracts, module-development, apis, cron-server, databases-metrics, observability, resource-provider, incentives, infrastructure-devops

 ## Describe the changes, and how this affects/ interacts with each system.